Skip to content

 Before implementing any new solution for sustainability, users must first start with their objectives.
 These objectives should determine what your team hopes to achieve, whether this is ensuring fair labour standards or reducing greenhouse gas emissions.
 Goals will then act as a baseline for determining if the implemented solution is achieving what it sets out to do.
 With a predetermined set of goals, businesses (whether a small or medium-sized business or large enterprise) can take advantage of tools that will call out the most relevant KPIs and ensure supplies aren't going to waste.

-Many teams are turning to the ConvergentIS Vendor Management Portal to achieve a unified view of vendor performance.
+Many teams are turning to the ConvergentIS Procurement Gateway to achieve a unified view of vendor performance.
 In addition to sourcing, forecasting, and returns management activities, relevant sustainability KPI's can also be highlighted on the primary dashboard for business leaders to access.
-To learn more about ConvergentIS solutions for supply chain sustainability, we encourage you to check out our website linked below.

 LEARN MORE